hisprofile/OptiPloy/README.md

 https://ko-fi.com/hisanimations

 # Credits
-Thank you to LetUmGo ( https://www.youtube.com/@Letumgo ) for helping with the logo!
+Thank you to LetumGo ( https://www.youtube.com/@Letumgo ) for helping with the logo!